An introduction to $p$-adic $L$-functions: Proof of Iwasawa's theorem

 \subsection{Equivariance properties of the Coleman map}

 Theorem \ref{thm:iwasawa} is a statement about $\Lambda(\GG^+)$-modules.
-This structure is important: as hinted in Remark \ref{rem:structure hint}, the structure theorem for modules over $\Lambda(\GG)$ and $\Lambda(\GG^+)$ -- stated in Theorem \ref{thm:structure theorem} below -- is crucial in studying the Iwasawa Main Conjecture.
+Here it is important that we work over the full Iwasawa algebra; the structure theorem for modules over $\Lambda(\GG)$ and $\Lambda(\GG^+)$ -- stated in Theorem \ref{thm:structure theorem} below -- is crucial in studying the Iwasawa Main Conjecture.
 It is desirable, then, to equip $\sU_\infty$ with a $\Lambda(\GG)$-module structure.
 As $\Lambda(\GG)$ is the completed group ring of $\GG$ over $\Zp$, this amounts to equipping it with compatible actions of $\Zp$ and $\GG$.
-For the latter, we may use the natural Galois action on the local units.
+For the latter, we use the natural Galois action on the local units.
 For the former, however, we are stuck: whilst there is a natural action of $\Z$ on $\sU_\infty$ by $u \mapsto u^a$ for an integer $a$, this does not extend to an action of $\Zp$.